Finding Your Content Strategy Rhythm

 I’m a proponent of concentrated user testing.
 I think there is value in setting up focus groups and asking them to review the various pieces of content you deliver, be it on social media, your website, a podcast, or what have you.
 Create a rubric with which they can evaluate the content, but also ask them to liberally supply critiques outside of the bounds of the rubric.

 You want to create multiple focus groups of diverse people.
 Consider a group of people you could describe as casual consumers.
 Another of early adopters.
 Another of the kind of people you want to become the core of your customer base.
-This will give you feedback from people at different stages / places in their role as consumers.
+This will give you feedback from people at different stages and places in their role as consumers.